Updated on October 3, 2019:

-MGM Resorts International drew criticism recently for offering a charitable donation to the more than 1,900 people affected by the Oct.
+MGM Resorts International has reached a settlement with the thousands of victims affected by the Oct.
 1, 2017 mass shooting at Mandalay Bay Resort and Casino, which killed 58 and wounded hundreds.

 Las Vegas, Nevada, Oct.
 2017 | Mandalay Bay Resort and Casino | Photo credit: evenfh

 Announced just two days after the second anniversary of the shooting, the settlement will pay victims between $735 million and $800 million, depending on the number of people who participate in the settlement.
 The process will conclude by late 2020.

 “Our goal has always been to resolve these matters so our community and the victims and their families can move forward in the healing process.
 This agreement with the Plaintiffs’ Counsel is a major step, and one that we hoped for a long time would be possible,” Jim Murren, chairman and CEO of MGM Resorts, said in a statement.
 “We have always believed that prolonged litigation around these matters is in no one's best interest.
 It is our sincere hope that this agreement means that scenario will be avoided.”

 Mandalay Bay, which is owned by MGM, was the site of the Route 91 Harvest Festival, where shooter Stephen Paddock opened fire into a crowd of concertgoers from his room on the 32nd floor.